sync2brain/bossdevice-usermanual/docs/_sources/3_setup_biosignal_amplifier.rst.txt

 .. important::

-    bossdevice research can take maximum of 128 EEG channels only, and 8 Aux/Bipoloar/EMG/ECG channels.
+    bossdevice RESEARCH can take maximum of 128 EEG channels only, and 8 Aux/Bipoloar/EMG/ECG channels.

 Software Version
 -----------------------------------